syncfusion-content/maui-docs/MAUI/LinearGauge/ticks.md

 ## Customize tick position

-The linear axis allows to position the ticks either inside or outside the axis track using the [`tickPosition`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/tickPosition.html) property.
+The linear axis allows to position the ticks either inside or outside the axis track using the [`TickPosition`]() property.
 By default, ticks are positioned inside the axis track.

 {% tabs %}